signupsoftware/TEMP-Docs-BC/docs/user-manual/1-welcome-to-exflow/6-get-started.md

 Find and utilize our Order Matching Wizards for an easy and seamless setup for handling your order matched documents.

-The wizards are visible depending if customers are have the license activated through ExFlow License Activation or [SignUp License Provider](https://docs.exflow.cloud/business-central/docs/user-manual/welcome-to-exflow/get-started#license-provider)
+The wizards are visible depending if customers are have the license activated through ExFlow License Activation or [License Provider](https://docs.exflow.cloud/business-central/docs/user-manual/welcome-to-exflow/get-started#license-provider)

 ### Purchase Order Matching Wizard